data-88/brauteseth_website/src/content/pages/session.md

     - A **60-Second Micro-Documentary (MP4)** — your “aha” moment, captured.
     - Your **Artefact** — one small, absurd, doable action to start shifting things.

+Walk away not just with clarity, but with a renewed sense of agency over your path."

 ---

 ## Who Is This For?